CTC 101 Introduction to Engineering Technology (2)

 Analysis of equivalent systems of forces, free body diagrams, equilibrium of particles and rigid bodies, centroids, friction, and forces in structures.
 Effect of shape and composition on strength of materials.
 Moments of inertia, shear forces and bending moments in beams, torsion of shafts, thermal expansion, and pressure vessels.
 Four hours of lecture per week.
 Laboratory work may be substituted for lecture as appropriate.
 Prerequisites: PHY 101T/L and Pre-calculus.
 Cross-listed with M/CTC 224.

 Course covers properties and testing of common materials used in the design and construction of civil projects.
 Coverage includes aggregates, Portland cement concrete, bituminous materials and ferrous metals.
-Course consists of one hour of lecture and two hours of laboratory per week.
+Course consists of two hours of lecture and two hours of laboratory per week.